-Students' application to the EMLE shall be organized as follows:
+Student application to the EMLE shall be organised as follows:

-- All students apply to the EMLE Coordinating Centre; - Applications are handled through an Online Application Form accessible from the EMLE website; - The deadline for application for all students is to be decided by the Board every year.
+All students apply to the EMLE Coordinating Centre;

+- Applications are handled through an online application form accessible from the EMLE website; - The deadline for application for all students is in the first half of January.
+The exact date will be determined by the Board every year in accordance with the academic calendar.

-The Partners undertake that detailed information on the application procedure and the documents required shall be posted on the EMLE website at least four months before the deadline.
+The Partners undertake to post detailed information on the application procedure and the documents required on the EMLE website at least four months before the deadline.
 Shorter notice is possible under exceptional circumstances (e.g. uncertainty about partners or scholarships) provided that prospective students are adequately informed.
-With regard to the number of scholarships available, detailed information shall be posted conditional on the communications being received from the European Commission.
+Regarding the number of scholarships available, detailed information shall be posted depending on the communications from the European Commission.

 Students eligible for participating in the EMLE shall be selected by the Joint Selection Committee (JSC).
-Each Partner participates in the JSC with one member.
-The JSC selects and ranks European and Non-European students separately, both according to the following procedure:
+Each Partner is represented in the JSC by one person.
+The JSC selects and ranks European and non-European students separately, both according to the following procedure:

-- a.
-Pre-selection Every application is assessed independently by two members of the JSC or two independent reviewers appointed by the Board, based on the affinity of the candidate with EAL.
-Based on the reviewers' grades, this stage pre-selects a maximum number of applications determined by the Board. - b.
-Selection and Ranking The pre-selected applications are reviewed by the plenary JSC.
+- 1. Pre-selection Every application is assessed independently by two members of the JSC or two other independent reviewers with expertise in the EAL and good insight into the EMLE Programme who are appointed by the Board. - Selection and ranking The pre-selected applications are reviewed by the plenary JSC.
 The final decision on the admission and ranking of students is based on the joint assessment of the selection criteria illustrated below.
 Applicants will be admitted in order of their ranking by the JSC.

 Selection Criterion Relative weight

-Quality of the university career, including duration, number and quality of the degrees obtained, academic credentials and academ- ic performance 40%
+Quality of the university career, including duration, number and 40%

+quality of the degrees obtained, academic credentials and aca-

+demic performance

-Quality of the motivation letter 25%
+Motivation letter 25%

-Affinity of the previous studies with the objectives of the Master Programme 25%
+Affinity of the previous studies with the objectives of the 25%

+Master's Programme

 Reference letters 10%

-The quality of the highest-ranking prospective students may be assessed by way of one-to-one interviews with a JSC member or a reviewer, if the JSC so decides.
-The grades and the ranking of the applicants may be corrected upwards or downwards as a result of such interviews.
-Based on the guidelines received from the European Commission, the highest-ranking students who fulfil the relevant geographic distribution criteria are nominated for the EM scholarships.
+The quality of the highest-ranking prospective students may be assessed by way of one-on-one interviews with a JSC member or a reviewer, or by an additional essay evaluated by two independent reviewers, different from the reviewers who performed the pre-selection, if the Board so decides.
+The grades and the ranking of the applicants may be corrected upwards or downwards as an outcome of an interview or essay.
+Based on the guidelines received from the European Commission, the highest-ranking students who fulfil the relevant geographic distribution criteria (i.e. no more than 10% of the total number of scholarships awarded during project implementation should be awarded to candidates from the same nationality, with exceptions from targeted regions of the world, if applicable) are nominated for the EM scholarships.
 The EM Coordinator is responsible for the communications with the European Commission.

-The EMLE coordinating centre shall inform all the students on admission, with or without a scholarship, with or without a fee-waiver, within four weeks after the final selection decisions has been made by the JSC.
+The EMLE Coordinating Centre shall inform all the applicants about their admission status, with or without a scholarship, with or without a fee-waiver, within four weeks after the final selection decision has been made by the JSC.

 The JSC shall meet at least once a year for selecting and ranking all students.
 The Partners agree that the meetings of the JSC may be held remotely.
-The minutes of the JSC are prepared by the Chairman of each meeting.
-They shall be approved via email or in person by all members of the JSC before communicating the selection results to applicants.
+The minutes of the

+JSC are prepared by the chairman of the meeting.
+They shall be approved via email or in person by all members of the JSC before communicating the selection results to the applicants.